 This is why I enjoyed parts of “The Accountant,” a film that boasts a great deal of action sequences featuring a character with autism, in particular Asperger’s Syndrome.
 Normally, the main character be as plain as possible, so that everyone in the audience can relate to our hero.
 Give him some basic struggles, maybe a quirky personality and you’re set.
-But in this film, we get a hero who has a mental illness that can’t be overcome with pills or therapy, and is detached from the world around him even though he wants to be apart of it.
+But in this film, we get a hero who has a mental illness that can’t be overcome with pills or even by Estes Therapy, and is detached from the world around him even though he wants to be apart of it.

 Christian Wolff (Ben Affleck) is an autistic genius, raised by a brutal military-oriented father who trained him and his brother to be feared and could beat up anyone who picked on him.
 As Christian grew up, he took a job as a CPA accountant, but has been secretly running the books for the deadliest organizations in the world.
 His latest job is a robotics company in the Chicago-area, and his able to unearth some old files that suggest the company is missing millions of dollars, which gets the attention of some hired mercenaries, led by the mysterious Brax (Joe Bernthal).